Kristina01111000/Drws_site/README.md

 7/10
 - Look at the "Force From Email" setting enabled in the WP Mail SMTP plugin.
 It makes 4Eins.
 Emails come from a weird email, figure out why the institute emails aren’t working correctly
-- Think about how to get him on more podcasts

 7/31
 Listen to and score the leading our own way podcast